ajeetraina/the-pattern-platform/README.md

 pip install gears-cli
 sh cluster_pipeline.sh
 ```

+Ensure that you are under /the-pattern-platform directory  while you execute cluster_pipeline.sh script.

 It will populate all steps, submit 25 articles into cluster for processing and run matcher.
 There are few sleep statements to allow cluster to recover.